mterrano1/Case-Tracker-Project/README.md

 This is a case tracker application that allows customers to file a complaint.
 The complaint is automatically assigned to the manager with the fewest cases assigned to them.
 That manager can then assign the case to a researcher who can disposition the case once they're done researching it.
 The manager can view details about all of the cases that have been filed by accessing their dashboard page.

-The application is built using a React frontend, Flask API, Rails API, and two PostgreSQL databases for each API.
-All of these components are wrapped in Docker containers and deployed to AWS EKS.
-Volume mounts are used to persist data from the PostgreSQL databases to AWS EBS.
-Terraform is used to create most of the AWS resources and create the Kubernetes cluster on EKS.
+multi-service case tracker application using React, Rails, Flask, and PostgreSQL.
+Implemented validations and JWT authentication in both servers.
+Utilized Docker-Compose in development environment and Kubernetes for production environment.
+Deployed to AWS EKS using Terraform to provision VPC, Subnets, and Nginx ingress controller.
+Used Route 53 to configure DNS and utilized RDS for the Postgres databases

 ## Submodules